 Kidney stone is a hard, crystalline mineral material formed within the kidney or urinary tract.
 Kidney stones tend to be a general cause of blood in the urine and often severe hurt in the abdomen, flank, or groin.
 Kidney stones are sometimes called kidney calculi.
 One in every 20 people develop a kidney stone at some point in their life.

 - The situation of having kidney stones is named nephrolithiasis.

 - Getting stones at any position in the urinary tract is referred to as urolithiasis.

 - Kidney stones classically leave the body by passage in the urine stream, and many stones are shaped and passed without causing symptoms.

-- If stones grow to enough size before road on the order of at least 2-3millimeters they can cause obstruction of the ureter.
+- If stones grow in order to enough size before road on the order of at least 2-3millimeters they can cause obstruction of the ureter.

-The resultant obstruction causes dilation or even stretching of top of the ureter and renal pelvis (the part of the kidney where the urine collects before coming into the ureter) as well as muscle spasm of the ureter, trying to shift the stone.
+The resultant obstruction causes dilation or perhaps stretching of the top of ureter and renal pelvis (the part of the kidney in which the urine collects before coming into the ureter) as well as muscle spasm of the ureter, trying to shift the stone.

 - This leads to pain, many typically felt in the flank, lower abdomen and groin (a condition called renal colic).

 - Renal colic can be associated with nausea and vomiting.